simonsmith/cypress-image-snapshot/README.md

 ### TypeScript

-This plugin fully supports TypeScript so you can safely remove any reference to `@types/cypress-image-snapshot` from your project
+TypeScript is supported so  any reference to `@types/cypress-image-snapshot` can be removed from your project

 Ensure that the types are included in your `tsconfig.json`